Yoga At Your Place

 Many people start yoga in their later years, and find it helps them feel younger!
 Stiff muscles often respond well to gentle stretching, and many poses develop strength that is vital to keep as we age.

-Can my teenage son or daughter come to the same yoga class as me?
+Can my son or daughter come to the same yoga class as me?

 Sharing a yoga class with their teenager is a positive experience for many of our yoga students.
 Being different ages with different needs presents no problem, as you will both do the practice that most suits your needs.